Radon Testing | Quality First Home Inspection

 “All homes should test for radon, regardless of their geographic location or zone designation.”

 What should I do as a homeowner or potential homeowner?

-If you are a homeowner in PEI, and you don’t know the radon levels in your home, the obvious answer is that you need a radon test.
+If you are a homeowner in Alberta, and you don’t know the radon levels in your home, the obvious answer is that you need a radon test.
 Quality First Home Inspection will be happy to perform a radon test for you.
 Our home inspectors use professional radon measurement equipment.

 If after testing, the levels are good, your inspector will provide a written warranty and guarantee that radon levels are below the recommended levels.
 When results are below the action level, you are protected by the industry’s only 120-day written guarantee, which actually pays toward the cost of mitigation.

 Your health and the health of your family are too important to take chances with anything other than a Certified Radon Report.